Anita Kunz: Career and achievements

+She is represented by The Philippe Labaune Gallery in New York City.

 Awards

 In 1997, Kunz was the recipient of the Les Usherwood Lifetime Achievement Award from the Advertising and Design Club of Canada.

 She received the Hamilton King Award from the Society of Illustrators in 2003.

 In 2009, Kunz was appointed Officer of the Order of Canada "for her contributions as an illustrator whose insightful works have graced publications around the world".
 She was also a recipient of the Queen Elizabeth II Diamond Jubilee Medal in 2012.